Armin-Nabaei/Machine_Learning/README.md

 ______________________________________________

 # CALL MY PROPOSED FUNCTIONS
-### download functions, run this below lines in your model
+### download functions, run the below lines in your model
 ``` ruby
 from ASoftMax import my_forward
 from AADAM import ArminAdam